lsst-dm/dmtn-015/index.rst

       {\bf z}_i - \boldsymbol{\phi}_i{\bf h}
     \right]

-The joint likelihood for all images is just the product of the per-image liklehoods, since the images are independent.
-The joint log likelihood is thus just the sum of the input log likelihoods:
+The joint likelihood for all images is just the product of the per-image likelihoods since the images are independent.
+The joint log likelihood is thus the sum of the input log likelihoods:

 .. math::
   L = \sum_i L_i